QUALITY OF LIFE AMONG PHYSICALLY DISABLED FEMALES IN BACKWARD AREAS OF PAKISTAN

 Introduction

 Quality of life QOL is a person’s own perceptions about his/her position in life within the society that consider their objectives and goals1.
 All over the globe, the persons with physical disability experience different kind of problems that can affect quality of life2,3.
 Discrimination in persons with disability is the major social scar that occurs in most of the societies4.
 Persons with disability are amongst the most marginalized in all communities and always face barriers to entertain their human rights5,6.
 Persons with Disabilities (PWD) in Pakistan are generally confined and living in dust and their active participation is generally prohibited along with normal bodied community members7.
-Low self-confidence, deficiencies, social isolation and feeling of being disgraced are linked with disabilities and results in low quality of life.
-With functional restoration, it is also important to improve a person’s quality of life through rehabilitation3,8.
+Low self-confidence, deficiencies, social isolation and feeling of being disgraced are linked with disabilities and results in low quality of life8.
+With functional restoration, it is also important to improve a person’s quality of life through rehabilitation3.
+There are complex dynamics due to the diversity in cultures and traditions in Pakistani society.

+The Historical observation suggests that girls’ education and health has been a contested cultural, social, economic, political, and religious issue in the KPK9.
+Females in Pashtun regions either never avail their full health related opportunities or they avail very limited health related opportunities10,12.
 The residents of the Dera Ismail Khan Division especially of district Tank and South Waziristan are ethnically, culturally and linguistically distinct from the rest of the country, being mostly of Pashtun-Afghan origin13.
 In this region, the society is whole dominated by male, and majority of the females have been victimized by patriarchies and servitude.
-The girls mostly grows up only learn to obey and serve the males13,14.
-Women are socially discriminated in these areas and this social discrimination is one of the most fatal and important source of hindrance for women due to which most of them are socially suppressed and depressed and they cannot avail basic rights including health issues and physical rehabilitation at all15.
+The girls mostly grow up only learn to obey and serve the males13,14.
+Women are socially discriminated in these areas and this social discrimination is one of the most fatal and important sources of hindrance for women due to which most of them are socially suppressed and depressed and they cannot avail basic rights including health issues and physical rehabilitation at all15.

 Objective